Brauckhoff/biopixR/joss/paper.md

 # Conclusion

 In summary, `biopixR` represents a significant advancement in image analysis capabilities for `R` users.
 By providing both automation methods and interactive tools, the package empowers researchers to extract valuable insights from images with ease.
 Its adaptability across various research fields makes it a valuable tool for researchers seeking efficient solutions.
 Leveraging the power of `R` and its extensive library of packages, users can seamlessly integrate `biopixR` into their existing workflows, streamlining data analysis and visualization tasks.
 Moreover, the package's minimal dependencies ensure long-term stability and maintainability over time, making it an attractive choice for researchers seeking reproducible software.
+A comparative analysis between human and software-based object quantification from images underscores the importance of the `biopixR` package in terms of accuracy and reproducibility (see extended vignette).

 # Acknowledgments